Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Focus Mode

-• AF-C (Continuous-Servo AF): Suitable for moving subjects.
-The camera continuously adjusts focus as long as the shutter button is half-pressed.
+AF-C (Continuous-Servo AF): This mode is for subjects that are in motion.
+The camera keeps adjusting focus as long as the shutter is half-pressed.

 2. Metering Mode

-• Center-Weighted Metering: Emphasizes the center of the frame for exposure calculation.
+Center-Weighted Metering: The area of the frame around center is considered most important for exposure calculation.

 3. Image Quality and Format

-• Image Quality: Choose between JPEG and RAW formats.
-RAW files retain more image data and offer greater flexibility in post-processing.
+Image Quality: Decide among JPEG and RAW formats.
+RAW files have more image information and give more control in the post-processing stage.

-• Image Size: Select the appropriate image size/resolution based on your intended use (e.g., web sharing, printing).
+Image Size: Image size/resolution should be based on your intended use (e.g., web sharing, printing) as well as the appropriate one selected for you.

 4. Long Exposure Noise Reduction